 Beyond this, we find out how well the jackets fit and how comfortable they are to wear in demanding conditions.
 Jackets also come with an array of features and we are always keen to investigate whether they work in the real world…or not.

 Sustainability is an important consideration for us too, which is why we have our Tread Lightly award for contenders that do well in this space.
 With sustainability, it's not just about using recycled materials, it's about eliminating the use of PFC/PFAs and harmful chemicals, ethical labour standards, actively lowering emissions, and other important aspects such as repairability.

 What is synthetic insulation?

 You will likely know what down feathers look like, the small, delicate and fluffy feathers that sit beneath a bird's outer feathers.
-They're extremely effective at trapped air pockets that create a warm air blanket for the bird.
+They're extremely effective at trapping air pockets to create a warm air blanket for the bird.
 This is why they are looked upon with envy by humans.

 Synthetic insulation is not fake feathers, though it tries to copy its traits as closely as it can.
-Synthetic insulation is usually made from polyester (hopefully recycled rather than raw).
-It's not quite as delicate and therefore light or compressible as down but the fibres are arranged to intertwine and trap air pockets just like down does.
+Synthetic insulation is usually made from polyester (hopefully recycled rather than virgin).
+It's not quite as delicate or light or compressible as down but the fibres are arranged to intertwine and trap air pockets just like down does.